nguillon/sdk-php/README.md

 ## Setup ##

-### composer ###

 ### github ###

 1. Create an access token with [xtractor.io API console] (https://console.xtractor.io).
-2. Clone git repository to your local project folder and include autoload file into your project.
+2. Clone git repository to your local project folder.
+3. Open commandline and navigate to the directory where you placed the SDK.
+4. Run *composer install* .
+All dependencies for our SDK will be downloaded.
+5. Include our autoload file into your project.

 ### manually ###
+1. Download zip-file of project from github.
+2. Unzip the file in a subdirectory of your local project directory
+3. Open commandline and navigate to the directory where you have unzipped SDK.
+4. Run *composer install* .
+All dependencies for our SDK will be downloaded.
+5. Include our autoload file into your project.

 # Usage #